SHENSHENZYC/linear-regression-analysis-on-life-expectancy/report.md

-By "Rule of Thumb", both `under_five_death` and `infant_deaths` have a VIF score greater than 10, which indicates that these two predictors are highly correlated to other predictors, causing multicoliearity.
+By "Rule of Thumb", both `under_five_death` and `infant_deaths` have a VIF score greater than 10, which indicates that these two predictors are highly correlated to other predictors, causing multicollinearity.
 Aware that records in `infant_deaths` are also counted in `under_five_death`, we suspected that they are correlated to each other.

-To fix this problem, we first tried to remove `infant_deaths` to see how we improve in multicolinearity.
+To fix this problem, we first tried to remove `infant_deaths` to see how we improve in multicollinearity.
 The VIF score table after removing `infant_deaths` from the model looks like this:

 | features                   | 	vif      |